Laurie David

 Laurie Ellen David (née Lennard; born March 22, 1958) is an American environmental activist, producer, and writer.
-She produced the Academy Award-winning An Inconvenient Truth (2006) and partnered with Katie Couric to executive produce Fed Up (2014), a film about the causes of obesity in the United States.
+She produced the Academy Award–winning An Inconvenient Truth (2006) and partnered with Katie Couric to executive produce Fed Up (2014), a film about the causes of obesity in the United States.
 She serves as a trustee on the Natural Resources Defense Council and a member of the Advisory Board of the Children's Nature Institute and is a contributing blogger to The Huffington Post.

 Personal life

 Laurie Ellen Lennard was born and raised in a middle class Jewish family on Long Island.
-She was married for 14 years to Larry David from March 31, 1993 to July 13, 2007.
+She was married to Larry David from March 31, 1993, to July 13, 2007.
 They have two daughters.

-In 2007, David was awarded nearly half of the net worth of her husband Larry, following their divorce.
-She remarried in 2012 to Robert Thorpe.
+In 2007, David retained nearly half of their net worth following their divorce.
+She married Robert Thorpe in 2012.

 Entertainment industry

 Before working full-time on environmental and political issues, David worked in the entertainment industry.
 She began her career in New York City as a talent coordinator for Late Night with David Letterman.
 Four years later, she left to start her own management company, representing comedians and comedy writers.

 David also produced several comedy specials for HBO, Showtime, MTV, and Fox Television.
 Upon moving to Los Angeles, she became vice president of comedy development for a division of Fox Broadcasting and developed sitcoms for 20th Century Fox Television.
-After leaving to raise her two daughters, she executive produced An Inconvenient Truth, which won an Academy Award.
+After leaving to raise her daughters, she was one of the producers of An Inconvenient Truth, which won an Academy Award.

-David wrote two popular cookbooks on healthy eating and the importance of family dinner, The Family Dinner, and The Family Cooks.
-She co-wrote The Down To Earth Guide To Global Warming.
-Most recently she co-wrote Imagine It!
-A Handbook for a Happier Planet published by RandomHouse Rodale.